techtraits/techtraits-blog/_posts/2013-02-24-The-problems-of-working-in-App-engine-II.markdown

 Let us continue from where we [left off](http://techtraits.com/2013-02-24-The-problems-of-working-in-App-engine-I.html) and cover a few more major Google App Engine pitfalls when working with non-trivial applications at significant scale.

 # Under-powered application front-end instances
 The GAE instances are greatly under-powered.
 We had a simple use case where we used RSA cryptography to sign our authorization tokens.
 I grant you that it is a CPU intensive task and we are willing to take a performance hit.
-However, a quick benchmark showed that the signature generation takes on average 10ms on my Ubuntu VM with a couple of virutal cores on my rather modest laptop.
+However, a quick benchmark showed that the signature generation takes on average 10ms on my Ubuntu VM on my rather modest laptop.
 The same code on Google App Engine under no load takes anywhere from 500 to 600ms.
-This time does not include network latency or any scheduler overhead, this is just the time time taken to compute the signature.
+This time does not include network latency or any scheduler overhead, this is just the time taken to compute the signature.

 A small benchmark for computing an RSA signature: